Skip to content

 frazercenter.org Listed by incransom Ransomware Group

 On March 2, 2026, the Frazer Center in Atlanta, Georgia, appeared on the leak site of the ransomware group known as Incransom.
-The non-profit, which supports roughly 200 employees and serves children and adults with developmental disabilities, had internal files exfiltrated during a ransomware attack.
+The non-profit, which supports roughly 200 employees and serves children and adults with developmental disabilities, is claimed to have had internal files exfiltrated during a ransomware attack.
 Public reporting indicates the number of people whose information was exposed remains unknown.

 The Frazer Center operates a Child Development Program for infants as young as six weeks and an Adult Program offering individualized support for people with intellectual disabilities.
 Its annual revenue is approximately $9.7 million.
 The incident involved internal files taken by the attackers; no specific count of affected records has been released.
 The organization’s main phone number, (404) 377-3831, is publicly listed and could be used in follow-on targeting.